Continuous-variable quantum cryptography with discrete alphabets: Composable security under collective Gaussian attacks: Composable security under collective attacks

 \section{Composable security under collective attacks}

-Our approach for the composable security is based on techniques from Refs.~\cite{Cosmo_comp,Portmann,TomaThesis,AEP,compLeverier1,TomaRenner}.
+\PP{The following study for the composable security is based on various ingredients~\cite{Cosmo_comp,Portmann,free_space,TomaThesis,AEP,compLeverier1,TomaRenner}.
+More precisely, it follows the procedure formulated in Ref.~\cite{free_space} which is here specified and applied to a discrete alphabet.}

 After the parties exchange $n$ signal states and apply error correction (EC), they share a state $\tilde{\rho}^n$ from which, according to the leftover hash lemma, they can extract $s_n$ bits of uniform randomness, or in other words secret key bits.
-This number of bits is bounded according to the following relation~\cite{TomaRenner,TomaThesis}
+This number of bits is bounded according to the following relation~\cite{TomaRenner,TomaThesis}:

 Here, $H_{\text{min}}^{\epsilon_{\text{s}}}(l^{n}|E^{n})$ is the smooth min-entropy of Bob's variable $l$ conditioned on Eve's systems $E$, and $\mathrm{leak}_{\text{EC}}(n,\epsilon_\text{cor})$ is the classical information exchanged by the parties for EC (stored by Eve in her register).